-The school's appointed person is L Rudland, who is responsible for:
+The school's appointed person is the Assistant SENCo, H Shepherd, who is responsible for:

-- Taking charge when someone is injured or becomes ill - ➤ Overseeing the school's first aid arrangements - >Ensuring there is an adequate supply of medical materials in first aid kits, supporting the General Assistant in replenishing the contents of these kits and recording checks in smartlog. - > Partaking in emergency first aid training and refresher training where appropriate, to ensure knowledge of: - What to do in an emergency - Cardiopulmonary resuscitation - First Aid for the unconscious casualty - First Aid for the wounded or bleeding - Maintaining injury & illness records as required - > Ensuring that an ambulance or other professional medical help is summoned when appropriate - Conducting defibrillator checks and recording in smartlog.
+- > Taking charge when someone is injured or becomes ill - >Overseeing the school's first aid arrangements - >Ensuring the General Assistant replenishes the contents of first aid kits providing adequate supply of medical materials, checks expiry dates and records checks in smartlog. - > Participating in emergency first aid training and refresher training where appropriate, to ensure knowledge of: - What to do in an emergency - Cardiopulmonary resuscitation - First Aid for the unconscious casualty - First Aid for the wounded or bleeding - Maintaining injury & illness records as required - > Ensuring that an ambulance or other professional medical help is summoned when appropriate. - > Conducting defibrillator checks and recording in smartlog. - ➤ Monitors expiry dates of medication in school ensuring replacement medications are requested from parents using Medical Tracker to monitor medications in school. - ➤ Ensures care plans are uploaded to Medical Tracker, notifying administrators when records need updating to the Medical Tracker system.